-After completing the ADA Level 2 initial classroom and assessment, the candidate has a maximum period of 3 months to collect their ADA.
+After satisfying all of the above requirements to obtain an ADA Level 2, the candidate has a maximum period of 3 months to collect their ADA.
 Failure to do so will result in the removal of training records.

 The ADA Level 2 is valid for a period of up to 2 years from the date of issue.
-The candidate must ensure that their AIRDAT profile Login - PASSPORT (airdat.org) is up to date as reminders are sent to the email provided at 90 days, 30 days and on expiry.
+The candidate must ensure that their AIRDAT profile Login - PASSPORT (airdat.org) is up to date as reminders are sent to the email provided at 90 days prior, 30 days prior, and on expiry.